 Turkey is also a huge producer, with 767 million m² of land used to grow tea, mainly in Rize Province on the eastern Black Sea coast.
 In total, it produces more than 205 000 tonnes of tea, meaning 6.4% of the world’s total production.
 However, less than half is exported.
 The oldest and most famous Turkish tea brand is Çaykur, though the younger Doğuş is fairly good too.

-If tea is a famous Turkish product and export, what can we say about hazelnuts?
+What can we say about hazelnuts if tea is a famous Turkish product and export?
 With a market share of 70 to 80%, Turkey is the absolute champion in producing and exporting hazelnuts to more than 100 countries.

 There is historical evidence that Turkey has been the home of Hazelnuts for more than 3000 years, particularly in the Black Sea region.
 Today’s plantations are mainly located in this area, particularly between Trabzon and Kocaeli, where the weather and soil are perfect for Hazelnuts.